apache/beam/beam-site/documentation/programming-guide.md

 In the Beam model, any `PCollection` (including unbounded `PCollection`s) can be subdivided into logical windows.
 Each element in a `PCollection` is assigned to one or more windows according to the `PCollection`'s windowing function, and each individual window contains a finite number of elements.
 Grouping transforms then consider each `PCollection`'s elements on a per-window basis. `GroupByKey`, for example, implicitly groups the elements of a `PCollection` by _key and window_.

-**Caution:** The default windowing behavior is to assign all elements of a `PCollection` to a single, global window, _even for unbounded `PCollection`s_.
+**Caution:** Beam's default windowing behavior is to assign all elements of a `PCollection` to a single, global window and discard late data, _even for unbounded `PCollection`s_.
 Before you use a grouping transform such as `GroupByKey` on an unbounded `PCollection`, you must do at least one of the following:
  * Set a non-global windowing function.
 See [Setting your PCollection's windowing function](#setwindowingfunction).
  * Set a non-default [trigger](#triggers).
 This allows the global window to emit results under other conditions, since the default windowing behavior (waiting for all data to arrive) will never occur.